-A recent report by the Centre of Economics Business Research for Money.co.uk shows that whilst 85% of landlords are compliant in protecting their tenant’s deposits, around 300,000 of UK landlords are estimated to not be.
-The research suggests that currently up to £514 million’s worth of deposit money is not protected, putting landlords at risk of fines up to three times the deposit value.
-As a landlord, it is therefore essential to know about your Tenancy Deposit Protection (TDP) obligations.
+This research suggests that up to approximately £514 million’s worth of deposit money is not protected, putting landlords at risk of fines up to three times the deposit value.
+As a landlord, it is therefore essential to know about your Tenancy Deposit Protection (TDP) obligations and to comply with Tenancy Deposit Scheme rules.

 The legislation was introduced because the Government recognised that many deposits were being withheld unfairly at the end of a tenancy.
-The introduction of TDP was therefore identified as a way to raise standards in the lettings industry and ensure tenants are treated fairly.
+The introduction of Tenancy Deposit Protection was therefore identified as a way to raise standards in the lettings industry and ensure tenants are treated fairly.

-Once you receive the deposit you must inform your tenants on the following within 30 days:
+Once you receive the deposit you must inform your tenants of the following within 30 days:

 (Please visit gov.uk for a more exhaustive list)

 The legislation also introduced standards for the way in which deposit disputes are handled.
-All TDP providers offer a free Alternative Dispute Resolution (ADR) service for occasions where tenants and landlords can’t agree on if and how much should be deducted from a deposit.
+All Tenancy Deposit Protection providers offer a free Alternative Dispute Resolution (ADR) service for occasions where tenants and landlords can’t agree on if and how much should be deducted from a deposit.

 3 top tips to avoid deposit disputes